 After dinner, it was time to drive back to the airport.
 It was an amazing day (and an amazing trip overall), but we were worn out!
 Although our time in Hawaii was too short, we’ll be back.
 With so much to do and great weather, how could we not?

 Hopefully we’ve given you a taste of what to do when your family is ready to plan your trip to Hawaii.
 We know you’ll love it!

 Putting it Together

-Lonely Planet Discover Honolulu, Waikiki & Oahu – This is the guide we used to research and map out our short list.
+Lonely Planet Honolulu, Waikiki & Oahu – This is the guide we used to research and map out our short list.
 As with all Lonely Planet guides, this one is excellent.

 We used points to fly United from DFW-OGG with connections in San Francisco and Honolulu.
 We paid cash for the intra-island flights on Hawaiian Airlines.
 We ended up flying OGG (Maui)-ITO, ITO-HNL, and then HNL-SFO-DFW.